michaelongaro/Portfolio/README.md

 # Portfolio
-My portfolio website build with React, TypeScript, and Vite.
+My portfolio website built with React, TypeScript, and Vite.